NoonePYDEV/XRay-Tools/README.md

 ### Installation and how to use

-Open your terminal and follow the instructions :
+[ WINDOWS ] Open your terminal and follow the instructions :

 1 - ` git clone https://github.com/k4l4shnik0pyw/XRay-Tools `
 2 - ` cd XRay-Tools `